 Why Choose Evans Moore, LLC?

 Attorneys Scott Evans and James B. Moore, III are both supremely experienced in handling personal injury cases throughout the western region of South Carolina.
-Over the last decade, Evans Moore, LLC has proven their success in the personal injury and civil rights cases they’ve won for their clients, resulting in nearly $50 million in total settlements.
+Over the last decade, Evans Moore, LLC has proven their success in the personal injury and civil rights cases they’ve won for their clients, resulting in over $100 million in total verdicts and settlements.

 Both Evans and Moore are sons of South Carolina and believe in serving their communities by providing top-notch legal representation for personal injury victims in their times of need.
 Both attorneys have seamlessly worked together for over a decade and, since their founding in 2015, they are committed to teaming up on every case to help get the best outcome for our clients.